pypy/pypy/pypy/doc/faq.rst

 This is documented (here__ and here__).
-It needs 4 GB of RAM to run "rpython targetpypystandalone" on top of PyPy, a bit more when running on CPython.
-If you have less than 4 GB it will just swap forever (or fail if you don't have enough swap).
+It needs 4 GB of RAM to run "rpython targetpypystandalone" on top of PyPy, a bit more when running on top of CPython.
+If you have less than 4 GB free, it will just swap forever (or fail if you don't have enough swap).
+And we mean *free:* if the machine has 4 GB *in total,* then it will swap.

 On 32-bit, divide the numbers by two.
+(We didn't try recently, but in the past it was possible to compile a 32-bit version on a 2 GB Linux machine with nothing else running: no Gnome/KDE, for example.)

 .. __: http://pypy.org/download.html#building-from-source
 .. __: https://pypy.readthedocs.org/en/latest/getting-started-python.html#translating-the-pypy-python-interpreter